paradime-io/social-media-data-modeling-challenge/README.md

 &nbsp;

-*Note: all song urls are linked in the [appendix.md file](https://github.com/paradime-io/social-media-data-modeling-challenge/blob/jayeson-gao/APPENDIX.md).
+*Note: **all song urls are linked in the [appendix.md file](https://github.com/paradime-io/social-media-data-modeling-challenge/blob/jayeson-gao/APPENDIX.md)**.
 For avid current and ex-TikTok users, how many of these audios do you remember* 🙂 *?*

 ***